-- are exempted from corporate income tax, municipal business tax, and wealth tax; - are not subject to withholding tax on dividends; - do not benefit from the EU Parent-Subsidiary Directive; - may benefit in a limited way from the Luxembourg double tax treaty network (only if established in corporate form); and - are subject to an annual subscription tax of 0.05% of the NAV (paid quarterly), reduced to 0.01% in certain specific cases.
+UCITS and Part II UCIs are exempt from net wealth tax, corporate income tax and municipal business tax.
+UCITS and Part II UCIs are subject to an annual subscription tax of 0.05% of the NAV (paid quarterly), reduced to 0.01% in certain specific cases.